Greg James: Radio

-While at university, he presented several shows on the students' union radio station Livewire 1350AM, becoming the station manager in 2006.
-He later said that being station manager was a job he did not enjoy.
-He also presented several breakfast shows on Future Radio in Norwich and also on Pulse Rated in Salhouse before he got his break at BBC Radio 1.
+While at university, he presented several shows on the students' union radio station Livewire 1350AM, becoming the station manager in 2006, though he said it was a job he did not enjoy.
+He later said that he "owe[d] that place basically everything" when returning to visit the station in 2025.
+He also presented several breakfast shows on Future Radio in Norwich and on Pulse Rated, Salhouse before he got his break at BBC Radio 1.
 He won 'Best Male Presenter' at the Student Radio Awards 2005.
-During university holidays he presented stints on Galaxy North East.
+During university holidays he presented stints on Capital North East (then Galaxy North East).

-James joined BBC Radio 1 in June 2007 to present Early Breakfast on Friday and cover for other presenters such as Sara Cox and Vernon Kay.
-He presented his first show on Friday 1 June 2007, the day after graduating from university.
-In October 2007, he was awarded the Early Breakfast Show (4:30am7am, which was soon changed to 4am6:30am) five days a week.
-He presented his first full-time show on Monday 1 October 2007, and his first ever Record of the Week was Hometown Glory by Adele.
+James joined BBC Radio 1 in June 2007 to present the Early Breakfast Show on Fridays and to provide cover for other presenters, including Sara Cox and Vernon Kay.
+He first presented the show on 1 June 2007, the day after graduating from university.
+In October, he was appointed as the full-time presenter of the Early Breakfast Show, which aired from 04:30 to 07:00 before being rescheduled to 04:00 to 06:30.
+His first full-time show was broadcast on 1 October, and his inaugural Record of the Week was "Hometown Glory" by Adele.

-On 21 September 2009, a new schedule was launched on Radio 1, and it was announced that James would move to an early afternoon slot – 1pm to 4pm - replacing Edith Bowman, who moved to the weekend breakfast slot.
+On 21 September 2009, BBC Radio 1 introduced a new schedule in which James moved to the early afternoon slot from 13:00 to 16:00, replacing Edith Bowman, who moved to the weekend breakfast slot.

-James was the host of The Official Chart Update, on Wednesday afternoons between 3:30pm and 4pm, and 4pm to 4:30pm when he moved to drivetime, from its inception in March 2010 until January 2013 when Scott Mills took it over, at the original time of 3:30pm.
+From March 2010 to January 2013, James presented The Official Chart Update on Wednesday afternoons, initially from 15:30 to 16:00 and later from 16:00 to 16:30 after moving to the drivetime slot Scott Mills succeeded him as presenter at the original 15:30 time.

 James also co-hosts Not Just Cricket on 5 Live with England cricketers Graeme Swann and James Anderson that is broadcast once every few months.
 The show's main focus is cricket, but topics are varied.

-He also hosts the weekly podcast That's What He Said with BBC Radio 1 Newsbeat presenter Chris Smith.
-The podcast features the best bits of James' show each week, guest interviews, and special bonus content just for the podcast.
-Greg and Chris play 'Cheeseball' each week - a game which involves throwing Babybell into the centre of a cheese 'court' and the closest to the centre wins.
-The pair also do birthday, engagement, and wedding announcements to the theme of Jurassic Park.
-Each podcast also comes with an e-mail from Julia from Germany - the show clerk - who provides the pair with a weekly agenda.
-More recent podcast features include 'Friendly Foreigners', 'Julia's word of the week' and 'Dr. Tiny's Science fact'.
+He also hosted a weekly podcast That's What He Said with former BBC Radio 1 Newsbeat presenter Chris Smith.
+The podcast ended when James began presenting the Radio 1 Breakfast Show.

-James guest hosted the edition of 16 February 2013 of the 5 Live comedy sport programme Fighting Talk, standing in for Colin Murray.
+On 16 February 2013, James guest presented the BBC Radio 5 Live comedy sports programme Fighting Talk, standing in for Colin Murray.